-A: Alisa Fleming – Ensure is a unique one since it has quite a few sugars and processed ingredients.
-I don’t know of any dairy-free meal replacement shakes that attempt to do the exact same thing.
-There are several fantastic dairy-free and vegan nutritional beverage and supplement options, which I address below, but just to give you an idea of what you are trying to replace, the following is the ingredient list for Ensure …
+A: Alisa Fleming – Ensure is a unique since it has quite a few sugars and processed ingredients.
+I don’t know of any dairy-free meal replacement shakes that attempt a similar recipe.
+But there are several fantastic dairy-free and vegan nutritional beverage options, which I address below.
+To give you an idea of what you are trying to replace, this is the ingredient list for Ensure:

 Ensure Ingredients (Original, Vanilla Flavor) – Water, Corn Maltodextrin, Sugar, Milk Protein Concentrate, Soy Oil, Soy Protein Isolate, Sucromalt, Canola Oil.
 Less than 0.5% of the Following: Corn Oil, Magnesium Phosphate, Potassium Citrate, Cellulose Gel, Natural & Artificial Flavor, Salt, Calcium Phosphate, Sodium Citrate, Calcium Carbonate, Potassium Chloride, Choline Chloride, Ascorbic Acid, Cellulose Gum, Monoglycerides, Soy Lecithin, Carrageenan, Potassium Hydroxide, Liquid Sucralose, Ferrous Sulfate, dl-Alpha-Tocopheryl Acetate, Acesulfame Potassium, Zinc Sulfate, Niacinamide, Manganese Sulfate, Calcium Pantothenate, Cupric Sulfate, Vitamin A Palmitate, Thiamine Chloride Hydrochloride, Pyridoxine Hydrochloride, Riboflavin, Folic Acid, Chromium Chloride, Biotin, Sodium Molybdate, Potassium Iodide, Sodium Selenate, Phylloquinone, Vitamin D3, and Cyanocobalamin.